 So, are you excited to see what this paint color has for you?

-Trust me on this, you’re going to love this paint color – in any corner you plan to use it!
+Trust me on this, you’re going to love this color from BM’s green collection – in any corner you plan to use it!

 And since it’s quite bold – you have to be extra cautious when pairing it with contrasting hues, metallic accents, and complementary materials and textures.

 Now it’s time to sit back, relax, and let this color review inspire you!

 Benjamin Moore Wickham Gray HC-171 Details and Specifications